What do I do?

 2. Name it your KAIST ID (e.g., “20200001.pdf”).

-3. Submit it by visiting this link.
+3. Submit it via KLMS.

 You can submit multiple times until the deadline, and we’ll use the most recent version for grading.
 Late days are automatically applied based on your submission time.
 Please ask questions about the assignment on Campuswire.